gast04/gast04.github.io/_posts/2019-05-10-Android-Reversing-Setup.md

 the jar Files, means we don't have to install dex2jar on our own.

-To check if the App allows debugging we can use `jdb`(java debugger tool), first we need the PID of the app we want to debug we can get that by `adb jdwp` or using `frida-ps -U`.
+To check if the App allows debugging we can use `jdb`(java debugger tool), first we need the PID of the app we want to debug we can get that by `adb jdwp`, `adb shell ps` or using `frida-ps -U`.
 We have to add port forwarding now and can later connect to the forwarded port.